-Our team of experts at A-All Style Garage Door has been in the field, installing and repairing garage doors and openers for more than 30 years.
+Our team of experts at A-All Style Garage Door has installed and repaired garage doors and openers for more than 30 years.
 No job is too small and no question too trivial.
 We’re here to help.
-Send us your question and we’ll post it, along with our response.
-It is our hope that in sharing our garage door and opener expertise, you’ll understand why we’re the most trusted name in garage doors.
+Send us your question, and we’ll post it, along with our response.
+We hope that in sharing our garage door and opener expertise, you’ll understand why we’re the most trusted name in garage doors.

 Contact us today and let us help solve your garage door and opener problems!

 Why does the light blink on and off when I try to close the garage door?

 These lights are linked to safety features in your garage door.
 If they are blocked or mis-aligned, the lights may blink, and the garage door will not close.
 First, verify that the “lock” button is set to “off.”
 Once it is off, press the button on the remote control.
 The door should close.
 If that doesn’t work, check the alignment of the safety reversing sensors.

 If you have recently installed LED lights in your garage, they may also be the cause of the issue.
 Some low quality LED lightbulbs interfere with the signal from the remote control and may prevent the door from working.

 Why does my remote open the garage door but not close it?

 One of the most common issues with garage doors is the misalignment of the safety sensors.
 After the eyes have been lined up correctly again, your door should be able to close from the wall mount and remote.